If you think being a vegan is difficult, imagine being a factory farmed animal!

 Anonymous, Student, Chandigarh: The number of people switching to a vegan diet has skyrocketed with the growth of social media and I don’t see that slowing down anytime soon.
 There are also more vegan products available now than ever before.
 It’s becoming easier to make the switch.
 Everything has a vegan alternative.
 Since going vegan, I actually feel energized after eating a big meal.
 There are a million reasons to go vegan but you just have to find the reasons that matter most to you and use them to motivate you.
 There will be many people mocking you but you don’t have to listen to them.
 If you feel you should contribute toward the environment then that is what you have to do.

 Kiratee Vayeda, Working, Ahmedabad: Three steps to follow: Be a vegan, Eat healthily, and Stay healthy.

-Vegans get their protein from plant based foods such as lentils, beans, seeds, nuts, cereals, millets, and soy based products.
+Vegans get their protein from plant-based foods such as lentils, beans, seeds, nuts, cereals, millets, and soy-based products.
 Vegans don’t consume dairy products such as milk and cheese.
-Vegan diet consists of calcium rich foods such as seeds, broccoli, beans, and nuts.
+A vegan diet consists of calcium-rich foods such as seeds, broccoli, beans, and nuts.
 Vitamin D is required to absorb calcium from the digestive tract and incorporate calcium into bones and teeth, but vegans don’t consume much of it in their diet.
 To compensate, they expose themselves to natural sunlight or a take Vitamin D supplement.
 Vegans tend to have lower rates of cancer than meat-eaters and vegetarians.
 For example, vegan women had 34% lower rates of female-specific cancers such as breast, cervical, and ovarian cancer.
 Similar results were found in men for prostate cancer.